Assessing the foundation and applicability of some dark energy fluid models in the Dirac-Born-Infeld framework: Conclusion

 \section{Conclusion}

 Although the Dirac-Born-Infeld theory has been originally proposed for taming the divergence of the electron self-energy as computed in classical electrodynamics \cite{ED1,ED2}, it has received novel attention in recent decades in cosmological applications.
 One or multiple \cite{DBI_inf2} scalar field(s), possibly non-minimally coupled to other kinetic terms \cite{DBI_inf3}, to radiation \cite{DBI_inf4}, or to perfect fluids \cite{DBI3}, arising in the DBI framework may govern the inflationary epoch in the slow-roll regime \cite{string2}.
-In this paper, we have proposed a Dirac-Born-Infeld interpretation for the fluid model (\ref{EOS2}) by assuming a non-interacting potential: since the applicability of that fluid model was already put forward in \cite{capo}, our analysis may complement that of \cite{DBI2} in which specific DBI potentials were shown to give raise to fluid models challenged by observational datasets.
+In this paper, we have proposed a Dirac-Born-Infeld interpretation for the fluid model (\ref{EOS2}) by assuming a vanishing potential: since the applicability of that fluid model was already put forward in \cite{capo}, our analysis may complement that of \cite{DBI2} in which specific DBI potentials were shown to give raise to fluid models challenged by observational datasets.
 Our result for the relation between the adiabatic speed of sound and DBI scalar field (\ref{w_cs}) for the (Modified) Berthelot fluid may be used in future projects for further assessing this specific realization of the cosmic matter content in light of the primordial black hole mass function invoking the sound speed resonance mechanism following \cite{DBI_inf1}, or tracking the amplification of the curvature perturbations as in \cite{tronconi}.
 Models belonging to the DBI family may also be applied for describing other thermal epochs of the universe \cite{DBI4,DBI5} either accounting for the dark energy abundance solely \cite{DBI6}, also specifically reproducing the cosmological constant term \cite{DBI8}, or for its unified form with dark matter \cite{DBI7}.
 This class of models provides various opportunities for realizing an accelerated phase of expansion of the universe \cite{DBI9} even possibly taming the coincidence problem \cite{DBI13}.
 Being interested in this paper in an application in late-time cosmology, we have computed the relationship between the tension of the DBI brane generating the (Modified) Berthelot fluid model and the cosmographic parameters in (\ref{tensioncosmo}) and presented its redshift evolution in Fig. \ref{fig:tension}.
+The most important take-at-home messages at the core of this manuscript, which can play a role as well in future applications, are: {\it (i)} the (Modified) Berthelot fluid is the hydrodynamic realization of the free Dirac-Born-Infeld theory; {\it (ii)} the free Dirac-Born-Infeld theory cannot account for flat galactic rotation curves; {\it (iii)} an exponential potential inversely proportional to the brane tension can fix this problem at a satisfactory level as shown by the predicted value of the adiabatic speed of sound of dark matter in the halo.